fabri1983/eternity2_solver/README.md

 This project is managed with Maven 3.x.

 The backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.
+There are two versions of the same solver: one using fork-join and other using MPI (for distributed execution).

+The project is under continuous development, mostly on spare time.
+Every time I come up with an idea, improvement, or code re-factor is for performance purpose.

+Some stats:

-Environment: Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel.
+- Environment Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel.
 Results:
-Currently placing around 54 million pieces per second in a fork/join pool with 8 threads.
+Currently placing around 54 million pieces per second in a fork-join pool with 8 threads.
-And placing around 80 million pieces per second using MPJ Express framework with 8 instances of the solver.
+And placing around 80 million pieces per second using MPJ Express framework as multi-core execution with 8 instances of the solver.

-Environment: Ubuntu 14.04 Intel core i5 DDR3 Dual Channel OpenJDK 1.7.
+- Environment Ubuntu 14.04 Intel core i5 DDR3 Dual Channel OpenJDK 1.7.
 Results:
-Currently placing 38 million pieces per second in a fork/join pool with 4 threads.
+Currently placing 38 million pieces per second in a fork-join pool with 4 threads.
 And placing around 90 million pieces per second using MPJ Express framework with 4 instances of the solver.

-The project is under continuous development, mostly on spare time.
-Every time I come up with an idea, improvement, or code re-factor is for performance purpose.
 In the past experiments said that execution is faster using the JRockit JVM from Oracle.
 I saw a 25% of speed up.
 However new JVMs since 1.7 brought a gain in performance.